This is the last article in the test automation series. This article summarizes the best practices and strategies for doing test automation.

 Although our previous articles do mention best practices (and some of them may be repeated here), I strongly felt to list down the few, but most important best practices of automation here in one article for reference.

-These strategies are taken from my own experience plus from the literature of testing gurus like Michael Bolton, James Bach and Cem Kaner.
+These strategies are taken from my own experience plus from the literature of testing gurus like Michael Bolton, James Bach, and Cem Kaner.
 These practices should be followed in every automation project.

-10 Best Practices and Strategies for Test Automation
+10 Best Test Automation Strategies and Practices

 #1.
 Hire a Dedicated Automation Engineer or Team

 This is a basic thing to do.
 Don’t ask your manual testers to indulge in test automation.
 If you do want them to do test automation, then free them from manual testing work.
-Test automation is a full time job.
-For this you need dedicated resources.
+Test automation is a full-time job.
+For this, you need dedicated resources.

-I recommend building a test automation team consisting at least one automation architect.
+I recommend building a test automation team consisting of at least one automation architect.
 You can hire multiple automation engineers to work under the guidance of the test automation architect.
 The number of automation engineers depends on the number and size of your products.

 We talked about tool selection.
 But selecting the right tool is just the beginning.
-Some managers have the misconception that if they select a right tool, they can easily automate anything.
+Some managers have the misconception that if they select the right tool, they can easily automate anything.
 Beware, automation tools do not give you everything.
 They make the process easier.
 But you need skilled resources to complete the process.

 Often automation tools are buggy and they stuck in identifying complex objects on the application.
-The resources you hire, if they are skilled, come up with workaround which takes the process forward.
-Otherwise, if you don’t hire good resources, Tool alone cannot guarantee the successful automation.
+The resources you hire, if they are skilled, come up with a workaround which takes the process forward.
+Otherwise, if you don’t hire good resources, Tool alone cannot guarantee successful automation.

 #3.
 Select the automation tool which is familiar to your resources